clementnader/cbtc_configuration_checking/survey_verification/README.md

 - **<ins>Column E</ins>** contains the object **reference name** from the **survey**.

-- **<ins>Column F</ins>** contains the information set in the **type** column in the **survey** (useful for platform to differentiate platform ends and OSPs, for signals to differentiate signals and buffers, for tags to differentiate static and dynamic tags, and for blocks to differentiate joints and buffers if buffers are specified inside the Block Def. file).
+- **<ins>Column F</ins>** contains the information set in the **type** column in the **survey** (useful for platform to differentiate platform ends and OSPs, for signals to differentiate signals and buffers, for tags to differentiate static and dynamic tags, and for blocks to differentiate joints and buffers if buffers are specified inside the Block Definition file).

 - **<ins>Columns G and H</ins>** contain the **positioning (track, surveyed KP)** collected from the **survey file(s)**.